grandeurdev/arduino-sdk/README.md

 ## Example

-Here we go through a general example to explain the **Hardware SDK** in action.
+Here we go through a general example to explain the **Arduino SDK** in action.
 For features breakdown examples of the SDK, have a look at [this][Examples].

-To begin working with the **Hardware SDK**, the very first step is to [create a new project][Grandeur Cloud Dashboard] and [register a new device][Grandeur Cloud Devices] through the [Cloud Dashboard][Grandeur Cloud Dashboard].
+To begin working with the **Arduino SDK**, the very first step is to [create a new project][Grandeur Cloud Dashboard] and [register a new device][Grandeur Cloud Devices] through the [Cloud Dashboard][Grandeur Cloud Dashboard].

 ### Create a New Sketch

-Create a new folder for your `hardware workspace`, create a `.ino` file in it, and open it with [Arduino IDE][Arduino IDE].
-This is the sketch file where you'll write your hardware device's program.
+Create a new folder for your `arduino workspace`, create a `.ino` file in it, and open it with [Arduino IDE][Arduino IDE].
+This is the sketch file where you'll write your arduino-compatible device's program.

 ### Include Apollo.h into Your Sketch

-After [cloning the Hardware SDK][installation] and [installing it][Installing an Arduino Library], you can import it into your sketch as:
+After [cloning the Arduino SDK][installation] and [installing it][Installing an Arduino Library], you can import it into your sketch as:

 ```cpp
 #include <Apollo.h>